Daughter of Bills, Sabres owners into all-US QF in Australia - WTMJ

 In the early going, she pushed around two-time Grand Slam semifinalist Svitolina, who eliminated American teenager Coco Gauff in the second round, and went up by a set and a break at 1-0 in the second.

-But that’s where Svitolina, everything slipping away, made a stand.
-She suddenly broke Pegula twice in a row, part of a four-game run that put Svitolina ahead 4-1 in the second set on the way to forcing a third.

-As if flipping a switch, or remembering what worked so well earlier, Pegula returned to her more aggressive brand of hit-to-the-corners play and led 4-1.
-She did get broken to 4-3, but broke right back, then served out the most important victory of her career by grabbing the last four points after falling behind love-30.
+After Svitolina forced a third, Pegula returned to her more aggressive brand of hit-to-the-corners play and led 4-1.
+She was broken to 4-3, but broke right back, then served out the most important victory of her career by grabbing the last four points after falling behind love-30.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports